MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 - **Last Updated**: Answers the question: *"When was the last time this entity's data was updated?*
 - **Last Refreshed**: Answers the question: *When was the last time this entity's data was refreshed?*

-The app automatically identifies within your data values for some of this table's fields as shown in the image above.
-If identification fails, it returns *NA*.
-Both for *NA* and all the other values, it is recommended to go over the table for validation purposes.

 ## Exploring a specific entity's data

 Select an entity to explore the different fields and records included within that entity.